Standard Canadian English: Low-back merger

+Some speakers may not exhibit the merger, especially older speakers and those living in rural areas or in the Prairies.

-The standard pronunciation of /ɑr/ (as in start) is [ɑɹ], as in General American, or perhaps somewhat fronted as [ɑ̈ɹ].
+The standard pronunciation of /ɑr/ (as in start) is [ɑɹ], as in GenAm, or perhaps somewhat fronted as [ɑ̈ɹ].
 As with Canadian raising, the advancement of the raised nucleus can be a regional indicator.
 A striking feature of Atlantic Canadian speech (in the Maritime Provinces and Newfoundland) is a nucleus that approaches the front region of the vowel space; it is accompanied by a strong rhoticity ranging from [ɜɹ] to [ɐɹ].